DeepBlueRobotics/training/docs/section-2/electronics.md

     - Can plug sensors and add-ons onto it
     - Can add micro-controllers such as a Raspberry Pi to connect to other devices
     - ![RoboRIO Ports](roborio_ports.png)
-- The radio is what we use to communicate between the robot and the driver station computer.
+- The radio is what we use to communicate between the robot and the driverstation computer.
     - Connects to the DS Computer via Wifi, Ethernet, or USB
     - ![Status Lights for Radio](radio_status_lights.png)
 - The Power Distribution Panel (PDP) / Power Distribution Hub (PDH) gives power to the electrical components.